input-output-hk/cardano-docs.iohk.io/_docs/protocols/p2p.md

 **FIND\_NODE ID**: Request network address of node with given ID.
 After sending this message the node would expect to receive a *RETURN\_NODES* message with a list of nodes closest to the requested one (including the requested node itself).

 **FIND\_VALUE key**: Behaves just like *FIND\_NODE*, except that it can also receive a *RETURN\_VALUE* response in case of a successful lookup.
-Currently it's used in Cardano SL for only one purpose: when the node starts working, it generates a random key and asks Kademlia to find it.
-This search always fails, but it lets the node discover some initial peer addresses.
+Currently it's only used in Cardano SL for finding peers.
+When the node starts working, it generates a random key and asks Kademlia to find it; this search always fails, but it lets the node discover some initial peer addresses.

 **RETURN\_VALUE key value nodes**: A reply to a *STORE* request.
 This message is not used in Cardano SL because it does not store any values in Kademlia.